ruricolist/overlord/README.md

 (Note that resolution of package names is absolute, even in a Lisp implementation that supports [package-local nicknames][].)

-It is strongly recommended, although not required, that your language package inherit from `overlord/shadows` rather than from `cl`.
+It is recommended, although not required, that your language package inherit from `overlord/shadows` rather than from `cl`.
 The result is the same, except that `overlord/shadows` shadows Common Lisp’s binding and definition forms so they can, in turn, be shadowed in further language implementations.

 The package must at least export a binding for one of `read-module`, for direct use, or `module-progn`, for use with a meta-language.
 Preferably, it would export both.

-There are other special exports.
-For example, if the package has a function binding for `module-static-exports`, it is used, unsurprisingly, to statically determine the module’s exports.
+If the syntax of your language makes it possible to determine exports statically, you should also define and export `static-exports`.
+If your language defines `static-exports`, then Overlord can statically check the validity of import forms.

 ## Imports and exports